Pence hires outside legal counsel

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Aides said the vice president had considered several candidates before settling on Cullen and made his final decision earlier this week.
+They declined to say what had sparked Pence’s decision to hire an outside lawyer and referred all questions concerning the Russia investigation to Cullen’s office.
+The law firm referred questions back to the vice president’s office.

+The news of Cullen’s hiring was first reported by the Washington Post.

-The president has also hired outside counsel, attorney Marc Kasowitz, to handle Russia-related inquiries.
+Pence’s decision comes several weeks after the president hired his longtime personal attorney, Marc Kasowitz, to handle Russia-related inquiries.

-The special counsel and congressional committees are investigating Russian meddling in the 2016 election and possible connections with Trump’s campaign.
+Mueller and congressional committees are investigating Russian meddling in the 2016 election and possible connections with Trump’s campaign.

-The president denies doing anything wrong and calls the efforts a “witch hunt.”
+The president denies doing anything wrong and has called the investigations a “witch hunt.”
+He lashed out on Twitter Thursday, writing, “You are witnessing the single greatest WITCH HUNT in American political history – led by some very bad and conflicted people!”

+Pence chaired the president’s transition after the election — a period during which Trump’s former national security adviser Michael Flynn had repeated contact with Russian Ambassador Sergey Kislyak.
+The Associated Press and other news organizations have also reported that Trump’s son-in-law, Jared Kushner, in December proposed a back channel between the Trump transition team and the Kremlin.

+Scrutiny of the president’s actions has intensified since he fired FBI director James Comey last month.
+Cullen and Comey used to work together at McGuireWoods.